-TRENTON, New Jersey — Motorists are seeing slightly lower prices at the pumps in New Jersey.
+TRENTON, N.J. — Motorists are seeing sharply higher prices at the pumps in New Jersey.

-AAA Mid-Atlantic says the average price of a gallon of regular gasoline in New Jersey on Friday was $3.40, down 2 cents from last week.
-That's also lower than the price from a year ago, when motorists were paying $3.46.
+AAA Mid-Atlantic says the average price of a gallon of regular gas in the state on Friday was $2.43.
+That’s up 7 cents from last week.

-Meanwhile, the national average price rose by 2 cents to $3.63.
-That's also higher than the national average from a year ago, when motorists were paying $3.56.
+The national average gas price on Friday was $2.34, up 4 cents from last week.
+That’s higher than the national average from a year ago, when motorists were paying $2.11.

 AAA says the sharp pump price increases are mostly due to increased demand for gas as more people head out on vacation and tighter supplies of fuel.